doppeltilde/gelesen-open-source/www/lib/content/privacy_policy.md

 ### PRIVACY POLICY

-The Gelesen App and its services are provided by Doppeltilde and is intended for use as is.
+The Gelesen app is provided by Doppeltilde and is intended for use as is.

-Your privacy is important to us!
+Your privacy is important to us.
 This privacy policy is used to inform visitors, users, and customers regarding our policies with the collection, use, and disclosure of (Personal) Information if anyone decided to use our Service.

 If you choose to use our Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information, if any, that we collect is used for providing and improving the Service.
 We will not use or share your information with anyone except as described in this Privacy Policy.

 The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which are accessible at [Terms of Service](https://gelesen.app/terms-of-service) unless otherwise defined in this Privacy Policy.

-Information Collection and Use
+#### Information Collection and Use

 For a better experience, while using our Service, we may require you to provide us with certain personally identifiable information.
 The information that we request will be retained by us and used as described in this privacy policy.